ktouloumis/Skyline-Queries/CBFREQ/README.md

-#python programs for the evaluation of the CBFREQ algorithm
+# Python programs for the evaluation of the CBFREQ algorithm

 plottimes.py: The evaluation summarization effectiveness CBFREQ vs DBR